secilovs/rag-llm-evaluator/README.md

 ![LLM Evaluation Engine](llm_evaluation_engine_800x600.png)

-*Deterministic evaluation pipeline enforcing factual correctness using ground truth (no LLM judgment)*
+*A deterministic evaluation pipeline that enforces factual correctness using ground truth (without relying on LLM judgment)*

----

 ## 🎯 What This System Does